 Florida is currently the only state that requires clinicians to be certified if they state they practice sex therapy.
 Obtaining certification can ensure that you are providing the best care and may protect you if a legal problem arises with your client.

-4. Working with clients as a sex therapist
+4. Working with Clients as a Certified Sex Therapist

 Both individuals and couples seek sex counseling.
 Often individuals will reach out for a session before bringing in their partner.
 Other times the couple will seek help together.
 You will use your clinical skills in helping the individual and couples determine the best approach.